vishnukg/dotfiles/README.md

 7. pcmanfm is used as the file manager
 8. lxappearance is used to control themes,icons etc
 9. Nitrogen is used to manage wallpapers
+10. Redshift uses manual config for location.
+Geoclue2 is flaky